 How It Feels

-During direct ophthalmoscopy, you may hear a clicking sound as the instrument is adjusted to focus on different structures in the eye.
-The light is sometimes very intense, and you may see spots for a short time following the examination.
+During direct ophthalmoscopy, you may hear a clicking sound as the tool is adjusted to focus on different structures in the eye.
+The light is sometimes very strong, so you may see spots for a short time after the examination.
 Some people report seeing light spots or branching images.
-These are actually the outlines of the blood vessels of the retina.
+These are really just the outlines of the blood vessels of the retina.

 When dilating eyedrops are used

 Dilating drops may make your eyes sting and cause a medicine taste in your mouth.
-You will have trouble focusing your eyes for up to 12 hours after your eyes have been dilated.
-Your distance vision usually is not affected as much as your near vision, though your eyes may be very sensitive to light.
-Do not drive for several hours after your eyes have been dilated.
-Wearing sunglasses may make you more comfortable until the effect of the drops wears off.
+You will have trouble focusing your eyes for up to 12 hours.
+Your distance vision usually is not affected as much as your near vision.
+Your eyes may be very sensitive to light.
+Do not drive for several hours after your eyes have been dilated, unless your doctor says it's okay.
+Wearing sunglasses may make you feel better until the drops wear off.
 To learn more, see the topic Dilated Eye Examination.